jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-08-html-has-come-a-long-way-since-1997.md

 When HTML5 emerged in the late 2000s and was standardized in 2014, it represented a quantum leap forward.
 HTML5 wasn't just an incremental update—it was a reimagining of what the web could be:

-### Semantic Elements
+### Semantic Elements (and why they mattered)
 HTML5 introduced semantic elements that give meaning to content structure:
 - `<header>`, `<nav>`, `<article>`, `<section>`, `<aside>`, and `<footer>` replaced generic `<div>` tags
 - `<figure>` and `<figcaption>` provide proper ways to markup images with captions
 - `<time>`, `<mark>`, and other elements add semantic meaning to inline content

-These semantic elements don't just make code more readable—they improve accessibility for screen readers and help search engines understand content better.
+These semantic elements don’t just make code more readable—they improve accessibility for screen readers and help search engines understand content better.
+For me, they also closed a loop: the early web taught me how to publish; semantic HTML taught me how to publish *with meaning*.

 ### Multimedia Support
 Gone are the days of relying on Flash Player or other plugins: